 The Fish and Wildlife Coordination Act (FWCA) requires Federal agencies that impound, divert, channelize, control, or modify waters of any stream or other body of water to consult with the USFWS and appropriate state fish and game agencies to ensure that wildlife conservation receives equal consideration in the development of such projects.
-From the initial stages of the Emergency Action the USFWS, ODWC, and ODEQ were asked for input and concerns regarding the after-action EA.
+From the initial stages of the Emergency Action the USFWS, ODWC, and ODEQ were asked for their input and concerns regarding the after-action EA.
 All agencies provided comments throughout the NEPA process, and the USFWS provided valuable information regarding existing habitat conditions and habitat mitigation options.

-A Fish and Wildlife Coordination Act Report (CAR) will be included as an Attachment to Appendix D - Public, Agency, and Tribal Coordination in the Final EA.
-The CAR will describe potential impacts to natural resources as well mitigation measures that have been prepared regarding the emergency work.
-Recommendations from USFWS can be integrated into the mitigation plan described in Section 4.19 and Appendix A - Mitigation Plan, where appropriate.
+A Fish and Wildlife Coordination Act Report (CAR) is included as an Attachment to Appendix D - Public, Agency, and Tribal Coordination.
+The CAR describes potential impacts to natural resources as well mitigation measures that have been prepared regarding the emergency work.